 Students requesting permission to enroll in courses after the first week of classes must use the Late Enrollment Request Form.
 Enrollment in courses during the second week of classes requires course instructor permission.
-Enrollment in courses after the second week of classes requires permission of both the course instructor and the appropriate Academic Associate Dean.
-These deadlines are prorated for short-term courses.
+Enrollment in courses after the second week of classes requires permission of both the course instructor and the appropriate Academic Dean.